Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Experimental Evaluations

 where the number $D$ and subscript $d$ denote the total number and index of channel realizations, respectively.
 Instead of evaluating the estimated DL CSI matrix $\widehat{\mathbf{H}}_\text{DL}$, we evaluate the estimated SFCSI matrix $\widehat{\mathbf{H}}_\text{DL}^\text{SF}$ that can be obtained by reversing the Fourier processing and padding zero matrix.
+Note that this NMSE includes both the errors caused by truncation at the encoder and the overall recovery error.
+Thus, it is practically more meaningful.

-In the following subsection, we examine the performance improvement in phase recovery by adopting the proposed loss function.
-Thus, we trained DualNet-MAG-PHA with the same core layer design for magnitude recovery but with different methods to reconstruct the CSI phases in phase compression ratios $\text{CR}_\text{PHA} = 1/8$ and $1/16$ and use the same resources\footnote{All alternate approaches consume $1.2$ and $0.625$ bits/phase entry}: \begin{itemize} \item SMDP: the network architecture follows DualNet-MAG-PHA.
-The sign ratios $R_\text{s}$ and $K_\text{PHA}$ were set as $[0.25,0.125]$ and $[8,8]$ bits for $\text{CR}_\text{PHA} = [1/8,1/16]$, respectively. \item MDPQ \cite{DualNet}: the design assigns $[0, 0, 0, 3, 7]$ and $[0, 0, 0, 0, 5]$ bits for $\text{CR}_\text{PHA} = [1/8,1/16]$, respectively, to encode the CSI phases corresponding to $[0, 0.5, 0.7, 0.8, 0.9]$ of the cumulative distribution function of magnitude. \item Naive MSE: instead of cosine, original phases are fed into phase encoder.
-Cosine and sine functions are appended as the last layer of the phase decoder.
-The loss function for phase reconstruction is given by Eq.(\ref{loss_MSE_direct}). $K_\text{PHA}$ was set to $8$ bits. \item MDPP \cite{CoCsiNet}: the loss function is Eq.(\ref{loss_magnitude_dependent_phase}) with the same network architecture in the previous one. $K_\text{PHA}$ was set to $10$ bits. \end{itemize}
+In the following section, we evaluate the performance of CSI recovery by adopting the proposed optimization method and encoder/decoder architecture.
+Thus, we trained DualNet-MP with the same core network design for magnitude recovery.
+However, we test different methods to reconstruct the CSI phases for two phase compression ratios of $\text{CR}_\text{PHA} = 1/8$ and $1/16$ \footnote{All alternate approaches consume $1.2$ and $0.625$ bits/phase entry}: \begin{itemize} \item SMAPE: the network architecture follows DualNet-MP as illustrated in Fig. 2 of the revised manuscript.
+The sign ratio $R_\text{s}$ varies between $[0.25,0.125]$ and we use $K_\text{PHA} = 8$ bits for both $\text{CR}_\text{PHA} = \{1/8,1/16\}$.
+The loss function for phase reconstruction is given as follows:

+\item MDPQ \cite{DualNet}: the design assigns more encoding bits to encode the significant phases according the corresponding magnitudes.
+It assigns $[0, 0, 0, 3, 7]$ and $[0, 0, 0, 0, 5]$ bits for $\text{CR}_\text{PHA} = [1/8,1/16]$, respectively, to encode the CSI phases corresponding to $[0, 0.5, 0.7, 0.8, 0.9]$ of the cumulative distribution of CSI magnitude. \item MSE${}_0$: instead of cosine, CSI phases are fed directly to the phase encoder.
+Both cosine and sine functions are appended as the final layer of the phase decoder to transform the decoded phase into cosine and sine, respectively, to recover the real and imaginary parts of CSI.
+We set $K_\text{PHA}$ to $8$ bits.
+The loss function for phase reconstruction is given as follows: